ATTENTION 100 MILERS:

 Participant Handbooks!
-Handbooks will be available for each race distance.
+Handbooks are available for each race distance.
 YOU are responsible for ALL information in the handbook.
-Race rules and regulations will be listed, as well as important race information, CREW and PACER information, & MAPS.
+Race rules and regulations will be listed, as well as important race information, CREW and PACER information.
 Handbooks will be downloadable.
 There will be NO paper handbooks available at race registration.
 Print your copy before traveling to Wyoming.
-2019 Handbooks will be available on or before June 1, 2019.